 It struck me as incredibly bad business, as I spoke to the very friendly, but obviously unempowered operators, that no one, not even the supervisor I asked to be escalated to, could make the change without charging a fee.
 Yes, I understood that I purchased a non-refundable ticket, but if anyone with any business sense had pulled up my profile, they would have seen the following:

-- 10 year member of the Aadvantage program with over 500,000 miles flown
+- A 10-year member of the AAdvantage program with over 500,000 miles flown

 - Platinum or Gold status in 4 of the 10 years, one of which was just last year

 - Significantly increasing international and domestic travel over the course of the past 9 months

 - 7 family members associated with the account (our infant can still sit on a lap, so they don’t know about her yet), and travel with all of them occurs at least once per year